Medications to stop before spinal procedures

 Medication Guidelines for Spinal Procedures

-Certain medications must be temporarily discontinued before undergoing spinal procedures such as epidural injections, facet injections, radiofrequency ablation, sacroiliac joint injections, and hip injections.
-To ensure your safety and the effectiveness of the procedure, we provide specific instructions regarding which medications to hold and for how long.
+Before your procedure, certain medications need to be temporarily stopped.
+This applies to epidural injections, facet injections, radiofrequency ablation, sacroiliac joint injections, and hip injections.
+We will review your specific medications during your office visit and give you clear instructions on what to hold and for how long.

 This list is a sample of medications that has to be held.
 It is not intended to be all inclusive.